sokolov-group/prism/README.md

 ## CVS-IP-MR-ADC
 - Excitation energies up to MR-ADC(2)-X
-- Photoelectron transition intensities (spectroscopic factors) up to MR-ADC(2)-X
+- Photoelectron transition probabilities (so-called spectroscopic factors) up to MR-ADC(2)-X
 - Dyson orbitals
 - Orbital analysis of contributions to spectroscopic factors
 - Full support of density fitting

 # How to cite
-If you include results from Prism in your publication, please cite:
+If you include MR-ADC results from Prism in your publication, please cite:
 - "[Efficient Spin-Adapted Implementation of Multireference Algebraic Diagrammatic Construction Theory.
 I. Core-Ionized States and X‑ray Photoelectron Spectra](https://doi.org/10.1021/acs.jpca.4c03161)", C.E.V. de Moura, and A.Yu.
 Sokolov, J. Phys.
 Chem.
 A 128, 5816–5831 (2024).

 Citation for the NEVPT2 method: